spadma3/duck/catkin_ws/src/00-infrastructure/easy_logs/README.md

 <pre><code>&#36; rosrun easy_logs summary "length:&lt;45,valid:False"</code></pre>

-## Downloading logs
+## Automatic log download using `require`

-The command-line program `require` makes sure
+The command-line program `require` downloads requires logs from the cloud.

+The syntax is:

+    $ rosrun easy_logs require ![log] ![log]

+For example:

+    $ rosrun easy_logs require ![log] ![log]
+20160223-amadoa-amadobot-RCDP2

+If the file `20160223-amadoa-amadobot-RCDP2.bag` is not available locally, it is downloaded.

+The database of URLs is at [the file `dropbox.urls.yaml`][DB] in the package `easy_node`.

+[DB]: github:org=duckietown,repo=Software,path=dropbox.urls.yaml

-A typical use case would be the following, in which :
+A typical use case would be the following, in which a script needs a log with which to work.

+Using the `require` program we declare that we need the log.
+Then, we use `find` to find the path.

     #!/bin/bash
     set -ex

+    # We need the log to proceed
     rosrun easy_logs require 20160223-amadoa-amadobot-RCDP2

+    # Here, we know that we have the log.
+We use `find` to get the filename.
     filename=`rosrun easy_logs find 20160223-amadoa-amadobot-RCDP2`

+    # We can now use the log
     vdir $filename